-- Demand and competition for space within the Walvis Bay port limits by different users is increasing; - Mariculture is encroaching on the anchorage areas within the port limits (south of anchorage area number 2); and - Overlap of shipping lanes and mining sites is considered a potential conflict.
+- Demand and competition for space within the Walvis Bay and L\u00fcderitz port limits by different users is increasing; - Mariculture is encroaching on the anchorage areas within the Walvis Bay port limits (south of anchorage area number 2); and - Overlap of shipping lanes and mining sites is considered a potential conflict. - In Lüderitz, there is a lack of of space on land to handle port activities due to fishing and diamond concessions issued within the port limit.
+The port is looking into reclaiming land to ensure it can operate efficiently.